scaleapi/llm-engine/docs/guides/completions.md

 - **max_new_tokens:** The maximum number of tokens to generate in the chat completion.
 - **temperature:** The sampling temperature to use.
 Higher values make the output more random, while lower values will make it more focused and deterministic.
+  When temperature is 0 [greedy search](https://huggingface.co/docs/transformers/generation_strategies#greedy-search) is used.

 See the full [Completion API reference documentation](../../api/python_client/#llmengine.Completion) to learn more.